 The 12 Funniest Sketches from Netflix's 'I Think You Should Leave with Tim Robinson'

 Writing good sketch comedy is hard, and even harder to sell to a streaming audience who'd rather flip on reruns of The Office than try out something new and potentially risky.
-But even with a scant push from Netflix to make I Think You Should Leave with Tim Robinson the Next Hot Comedy, the sketch series has found its audience, with some help from organic endorsements on Twitter -- but mostly because it's funny as fuck.
+But even with a scant push from Netflix to make I Think You Should Leave with Tim Robinson the Next Hot Comedy, the sketch series that debuted in May 2019 has found its audience, with some help from organic endorsements on Twitter—but mostly because it's funny as fuck.
 (It also helps that every episode is less than 15 minutes long.)

 For a series that ostensibly serves as a showcase for the warped sensibility of a single performer, I Think You Should Leave has a deep bench of game supporting players, and displays a generosity in shining the spotlight on both newcomers and established stars alike.
-That's perhaps most apparent in this sketch featuring 79-year-old comedian Fred Willard, who most viewers will recognize from his many roles in Christopher Guest movies or countless sitcom guest spots.
+That's perhaps most apparent in this sketch featuring 79-year-old comedian Fred Willard a year before his death in May 2020, who most viewers will recognize from his many roles in Christopher Guest movies or countless sitcom guest spots.
 Like Robinson, Willard got his start on the Second City Stage and he excels at playing oblivious fools.
-His character here, a substitute funeral organ player fond of smashing plates, is a deliriously funny creation, both the perfect Willard buffoon and a fitting part of the ever-expanding I Think You Should Leave universe. -- Dan Jackson, entertainment writer
+His character here, a substitute funeral organ player fond of smashing plates, is a deliriously funny creation, both the perfect Willard buffoon and a fitting part of the ever-expanding I Think You Should Leave universe. — Dan Jackson, entertainment writer

-As a sketch that takes up nearly half of an episode, "Gift Receipt" would flirt with dragging on for too long if not for the number of turns it takes: Steven Yeun opening gifts at his birthday party, eating paper, mud pies (a euphemism for poop that I will never not use now), a mass walkout.
-Saying more would taint expectations... much like the paper in "Gift Receipt." -- LB
+As a sketch that takes up nearly half of an episode, "Gift Receipt" would flirt with dragging on for too long if not for the number of turns it takes: Steven Yeun opening gifts at his birthday party, eating paper, mud pies (a euphemism for poop that I will never not use now), a mass walkout and shunning the birthday boy.
+Saying more would taint expectations... much like the gift receipt in "Gift Receipt." — LB

 The beauty of "TC Tuggers" is how multilayered it is.
-It's a parody of a soapy high school drama, a commercial spoof, and it highlights a phenomenon that we can clearly recognize but have never really considered until this moment: men tugging on the front of their T-shirts.
+It's a parody of a soapy high school drama, a commercial spoof, and it highlights a phenomenon that we can clearly recognize but have never really considered until this moment: Men tugging on the front of their T-shirts.
 Two teens are having an overwrought conversation when Robinson's principal interrupts them.
 He's got a TC Tugger, the shirt with a little knob on the front so you can tug at will.
 He cannot stop talking about this shirt.
-It's almost... endearing?
-Who knows.
-I'd buy one. -- EZ
+I'd buy one. — EZ